WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - Today it’s possible to paint one canvas with the calmness of an ancient Greek and the next with the anxiety of a Van Gogh.
 Either of these emotions, and any in between, is valid to me… …I work on many canvasses at once.
 In the morning I line them up against the wall of my studio.
 Some speak, some do not.
 They are my mirrors.
 They tell me what I am like at that moment.

-* Baziotes, art statement on the possibilities and varieties in modern painting ‘I Cannot Evolve Any Concrete Theory’, William Baziotes, in ‘Possibilities’, Vol. I, no. 1, New York, winter 1947-48, p.
+* Baziotes, art quote; his statement on the possibilities and varieties in modern painting ‘I Cannot Evolve Any Concrete Theory’, William Baziotes, in ‘Possibilities’, Vol. I, no. 1, New York, winter 1947-48, p.
 2

 - Each painting has its own way of evolving.
 One may start with a few color areas on the canvas; another with a myriad of lines, another with a profusion of colors… …Once I sense the suggestion I begin to paint intuitively.
 The suggestion then becomes a phantom that must be caught and made real.
 As I work, or when the painting is finished, the subject reveals itself.

-* William Baziotes on the creation of his painting (referring to automatic writing as a surrealist concept): ‘I Cannot Evolve Any Concrete Theory’, W. Baziotes, in ‘Possibilities’, Vol. l, no. 1, New York, winter 1947-48, p.
+* William Baziotes, his art quote on the creation of a painting (referring to automatic writing as a surrealist concept): ‘I Cannot Evolve Any Concrete Theory’, W. Baziotes, in ‘Possibilities’, Vol. l, no. 1, New York, winter 1947-48, p.
 2

 - Well, I looked at Picasso (Picasso exhibition, Museum of Modern Art, 1939, fh) until I could smell his armpits and the cigarette smoke on his breast.
 Finally, in front of one picture – a bone figure on a beach – I got it.
 I saw that the figure was not his real subject.
 The plasticity wasn’t either – although the plasticity was great.
 No. Picasso had uncovered a feverishness in himself and is painting it – a feverishness of death and beauty.